-Learn About a Reference Group in Marketing
+Learn About Reference Groups in Marketing

 Few decisions are made in a vacuum.
-Where we live, where we work, the cars we drive and the toothpaste we use are often the results of what we hear and who we speak to.
+Where we live, where we work, the cars we drive, and the toothpaste we use often are the results of what we hear and who we speak to.
 It may not be scientifically derived, but anecdotal information heavily influences our choices.

 Marketing professor Lars Perner of the University of Southern California contends that three factors determine identification with a reference group.
-There are some people, for example, that we may aspire to be like movie stars, elite athletes, and public authority figures.
-We may not know them but follow them still.
+There are some people, for example, that we may admire or aspire to be like.
+These include movie stars, elite athletes, and public authority figures.
+We may not know them, but we still follow them.

-Others are closer to our own orbit, i.e. people we associate with because of what we hold in common: age groups, religious faiths, and political affiliations.
+Others are closer to our own orbits, such as people we associate with because of what we hold in common: age groups, religious faiths, and political affiliations.

 Finally, reference groups are determined on the basis of disassociation.
 Many adolescents, for example, actively seek to identify apart from their parental ties.
-Non-voters, in the same way, refrain from civic participation because they feel alienated from the prevailing political system.
+Nonvoters, in the same way, refrain from civic participation because they feel alienated from the prevailing political system.
 Aspiration, association, and disassociation each contribute to the consumer profile.

-The Different Types of Reference Groups
+Types of Groups

 Reference groups can be categorized in many ways.
 A key distinction is between formal and informal reference groups, the former consisting of clubs, organizations, and religious fellowships, while the latter often is comprised of friends or colleagues.
 In some cases, a reference group can be what is called an opinion leader, such as a rock star or famous politician, who attracts devotees.